jatin-2k/Lets-Start-With-Some-React/README.md

 #### Support

 Find the Content Useful?
-[You can always buy him a coffee](https://www.buymeacoffee.com/johnsmilga)
+[You can always buy them a coffee](https://www.buymeacoffee.com/johnsmilga)

 #### Tutorial Video